 Jeremy Roloff Asked ‘Where’s The Baby?’
-As Audrey Remains Pregnant At One Week Overdue With No Plans To Induce
+As Audrey Remains Pregnant And One Week Overdue, No Plans To Induce

-Little People, Big World star Jeremy Roloff is constantly asked on social media where the baby is, as wife Audrey Roloff is still pregnant at a week overdue.
-The 27-year-old first-time expectant dad has been active on his personal social media accounts but hasn’t really mentioned Audrey or her past due pregnancy since six days ago.
-Audrey Roloff is overdue by eight days, and Jeremy’s followers want updates on when the second Roloff grandbaby might arrive.
+Little People, Big World star Jeremy Roloff is constantly asked on social media where the baby is, as wife Audrey Roloff is still pregnant and a week overdue.
+The 27-year-old first-time expectant dad has been active on his personal social media accounts, but hasn’t really mentioned Audrey or her past due pregnancy since six days ago.
+Audrey Roloff is now overdue by eight days, and Jeremy’s followers want updates on when the second Roloff grandbaby might arrive.

 After Jeremy Roloff shared on his personal Facebook account on September 2 that they were “officially past the due date,” his nearly 300,000 Facebook followers and over 500,000 Instagram followers are expecting another pregnancy update soon.
 Jeremy’s post from last Saturday made the first-time dad seem impatient, while Little People, Big World fans kept reminding him that the “baby will come when she’s ready.”
 But as days continue to pass with no news on the much-anticipated Roloff grandbaby, Jeremy’s followers and LPBW fans are also getting impatient.